At Pevensey and Westham Church of England School we live and learn by our Christian vision and values:

 The personal development of our pupils is encouraged as we regularly work with our community and charities.
 We participate in national and local fundraising events including Remembrance Day, Red Nose Day and Children in Need.
 At harvest time we make donations to a local food bank.
 We invite elderly members of the community to our Harvest tea and send them cards at Christmas time.

-We cherish our special relationship with our local churches.
+We cherish our special relationship with our local church.
 This strengthens our community and reminds us of our shared responsibility.
 Children have the opportunity to visit local churches and our links with St Mary’s Church, right next door to school are enhanced at special services, such as our harvest festival and Christmas Carol concert.
+As part of of collective worship the children all walk to St Mary’s for a worship led by Reverend David.

-We have a daily act of collective worship which builds on the values outlined in our vision.
+We have a daily act of collective worship which builds on our values and our vision.
 Staff lead the worship at different times and we welcome visitors from Spinnaker Trust and from local churches and charities every term.

 Children regularly participate in collective worship by leading our Bible-based greeting and response or by acting, praying or singing.
 Worship is also a time when we can reinforce British Values of democracy, the rule of law, individual liberty, mutual respect for others.